MEET OUR TEAM

 Fashion Week remained true to the original mission of the individual show by continuing to raise money for charity and encourage volunteerism in Northwest Arkansas.

 The newly reorganized NWAFW will focus on supporting local designers and the design community by developing scholarships and fellowships for young designers and creating resources for creative producers to use towards building a robust fashion community

 NWAFW remained in Fayetteville for 2013, but ventured north to Bentonville in 2014.
 During those years, NWAFW experienced immense growth in popularity and impact in Northwest Arkansas.
-In response to this growth, NWAFW has retained a fiscal sponsor for 501c3 giving opportunities and will pursue 501c3 status in 2017.
+In response to this growth, NWAFW moved to a two season show schedule, hosting Spring Shows in Bentonville and Fall Shows in Fayetteville.

 In October of 2017 the Arkansas Arts & Fashion Forum, a 501c3 charitable organization was founded to help support Arkansas-based designer runway time and to foster a network of support for the arts and fashion communities.
 The proceeds of NWA Fashion Week are dedicated to providing funding to the Arkansas Arts & Fashion Forum in order to increase educational and creative opportunities.
 NWA Fashion Week, the brand, and the events, are managed by Arkansas Fashion Productions, LLC.